-We are launching a monthly seminar series featuring female & non-binary mathematics researchers from UK universities working in diverse research areas.
+Our monthly seminar series features women and non-binary researchers from UK universities working in diverse research areas in mathematics and related disciplines.
 The aim of PiWORKS (Piscopia Initiative – Women and Other Researchers Keynote Series) is threefold; we want to

-- Showcase the work of female and non-binary mathematics researchers.
+- Showcase the work of women and non-binary researchers.

 - Provide a taste of different areas of mathematics research to undergraduate and MSc students.

-- Build an UK-wide community of female and non-binary researchers and mathematics students.
+- Build an UK-wide community of women and non-binary researchers and students.

 The target audience for the talks are final year undergraduate and MSc students, but PhD students or academic staff are very welcome to attend.

 Upcoming Speakers (time in BST)